 - 1.1 Local authorities have a legal responsibility to conduct, at least annually, a review of the effectiveness of their governance framework including their system of internal control.
-Following the review an Annual Governance Statement (AGS) must be produced, approved and published. - 1.2 Standards Committee are asked to note the findings of the 2018/19 AGS and the actions proposed to further develop or strengthen elements of the Council's governance arrangements during 2019/20. - 1.3 The draft 2018/19 AGS is attached as an appendix to this report.
+Following the review an Annual Governance Statement (AGS) must be produced, approved and published. - 1.2 Standards Committee are asked to note the findings of the 2019/20 AGS, which is attached as an appendix to this report.